RYSE Board of Directors

 As Executive Director of the Consortium, Alvaro Fuentes is responsible for ensuring that member clinics are recognized as key leaders and providers of quality health care services and resources throughout Contra Costa and Solano Counties.
 Alvaro has been with the Consortium since 2008 and has served as Fund Development Manager and Director of Community Affairs.
 Alvaro is also active in local community efforts, most notably the Healthy Richmond Initiative, which is an effort sponsored by The California Endowment’s Building Healthy Communities Initiative.
 Prior to joining the Consortium, Alvaro was employed by AltaMed Health Services Corporation in Los Angeles, one of the largest community health care organizations in the country.
 Over the last fifteen years, Alvaro has dedicated his career to nonprofit social service work, particularly in public housing, economic and community development, and health care.

 Angela Clausen is a Hospital Services Manager at SightLife for the greater California area.
-She received her Master’s degree in 2006 from Capella University in Human Services and will soon earn her PHd in Public Service Leadership with a nonprofit emphasis.
+Since 2015, she has served on the Board of Directors to generate additional funding in support of RYSE’s work creating systemic changes for youth empowerment.
 Prior to moving to Contra Costa County in 2011, Angela was the director of a private nonprofit foster care agency for more than eight years and fell in love working with children of all ages.
-When Angela is not at work she enjoys spending time with her family, running, and hanging out with her dogs.
+She has worked in social services for 13 years with a focus on nonprofit management, and brings to RYSE her networking and fundraising skills, as well as her sense of humor.
+She received her Ph.
+D. in 2006 from Capella University in Human Services and will soon earn her Ph.
+D. in Public Service Leadership with a nonprofit emphasis.
+Angela enjoys spending time with her family, running, and hanging out with her dogs.

 LaSaunda Tate is the Financial Education Coordinator for Brighter Beginnings/SparkPoint West Contra Costa where she is working to mitigate the “wealth-health gradient” through one-on-one coaching, community awareness, and policy work.
 Prior to her work at Brighter Beginnings, LaSaunda served as the Director of the Law and Justice Program for McCullum Youth Court where she worked to create Justice in Action—a youth court restorative justice program for Berkeley middle schools.
 Although LaSaunda is a Los Angeles County native, her advocacy for social justice began in the Bay Area more than ten years ago as a student at the University of California Berkeley, where she received her B.A. in Political Science.
 While LaSaunda’s resume spans law firms, political campaigns, high school college counseling, and nonprofit directorship, at the core of her professional experiences is a deep appreciation for social equality and the role it plays in providing opportunities for youth and improving the livelihood of low-income communities.